OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 For more information, see the Admission Procedures document on the Registrar's Office page

-Graduates will work under the supervision of a Physiotherapist and/or Occupational Therapist to assist in the implementation of plans and programs to enable a client's optimal performance, and help them effectively cope with their limitations in daily movement and activities.
-If you are the type of individual who welcomes a challenge and enjoys being with people of all ages, a career as an occupational therapist and/or physiotherapist assistant is a great career path to choose.
+Graduates will work under the supervision of a Physiotherapist and/or Occupational Therapist to assist in the implementation of therapeutic plans and programs.
+Graduates will assist in enabling a client’s optimal performance, and help them effectively cope with limitations to function, activities of daily living, leisure and work.
+If you are the type of individual who welcomes a challenge and enjoys being with people of all ages, a career as an OTA/PTA is a great career path to choose.

 - Utilization of innovative, current and integrated approaches to the role of the OTA/PTA assistant.